Outreach & Audience Engagement

 - Screenings and conversations with filmmakers at conferences and meetings of mental-health providers

-- Creation of a curriculum guide, web materials, and an educational version of CURED for use in high school and college classrooms
+- Creation of a curriculum guide, web materials, and an educational version of CURED for use in high school classrooms

 - Expanded features and interactive content on our project website